Victoria’s Burning Problem – Waste to Energy

 This represents one of the most significant shifts in waste management policy in Victoria’s history.

 In today’s changing climate, the rapid development and expansion of WtE infrastructure requires further investigation to fully understand its’ consequences.
-We need to examine the suitability of existing plans and policies, the adequacy of community consultation and opportunities for greater alignment with Victoria’s circular economy plans.
+That’s why we successfully called for a parliamentary committee to investigate and report on the development and expansion of WtE infrastructure in Victoria!

 The committee will table their report by August 2026, and the government must respond within six months.